RoscaSilviu/ReactProj/README.md

-# Auto Service Appointment Scheduler
+# Cat Adoption Appointment Scheduler

-This app is meant to be used my users and mechanincs.
-The users can create an account , login , view available mechanics, schedule an appointment , view/modify/delete appointments, and get real-time updates on their appointment from the mechanics.
-The mechanics can view all their appointments, mark them as complete or add updates.
+Fur-Ever Home is a full-stack web application designed to streamline the cat adoption process.
+Users can log in, browse adoptable cats, and register appointments to meet them.
+Admins can manage cat listings through a secure dashboard with full CRUD capabilities.

+## User Stories
+- Adopter:
+    As a possible pet owner, I want to log in, view available cats, and schedule an appointment to meet one so I can find my perfect companion.
+- Admin:
+    As an admin, I want to add, update, and delete cat listings so the adoption information stays current and accurate.

+## Features
+- User authentication
+- View cat profiles with details and images
+- Appointment registration system
+- Admin dashboard (Create, Read, Update, Delete cats)

 ## 🛠 Technologies Used